 We have acquired the complete transaction history of all traders on the TSE from January 1, 1995, through December 31, 1999.
-The trade data include the date and time of the transaction, a stock identifier, order type (buy or sell -- cash or margin), transaction price, number of shares, a broker code, and the identity of the trader.
+The trade data include the date and time of the transaction, a stock identifier, order type (buy or sell), transaction price, number of shares, and the identity of the trader.
 The trader code allows us to broadly categorize traders as individuals, corporations, dealers, foreign investors, and mutual funds.
 The majority of investors (by value and number) are individual investors.
 Corporations include Taiwan corporations and government-owned firms (e.g., in December 2000 the government-owned Post, Banking, and Insurance Services held over \$NT213 billion in Taiwanese stock).
-Dealers include Taiwanese financial institutions such as Fubon Securities, Pacific Securities, and Grand Cathay investors Securities.
-Foreign are primarily foreign banks, insurance companies, securities firms, and mutual funds.
+Dealers include Taiwanese financial institutions such as Fubon Securities, Pacific Securities, and Grand Cathay Securities.
+Foreign investors are primarily foreign banks, insurance companies, securities firms, and mutual funds.
 During our sample period, the largest foreign investors are Fidelity Investments, Scudder Kemper, and Schroder Investment Management.
 Mutual funds are domestic mutual funds, the largest being ABN-AMRO Asset Management with \$NT82 billion invested in Taiwanese stocks in December 2000.

 We present basic descriptive statistics on the market during the 1995 to 1999 period in Table 1.
 Several noteworthy points emerge.
 In contrast to the U.S., which enjoyed an unprecedented bull market in the late 1990s, Taiwan experienced modest overall gains (18 percent over our five-year sample period - see Figure 1).
-The main index for the Taiwan market (the TAIEX - a value-weighted index of all listed securities)

-enjoyed gains of over thirty percent in 1996 and 1999... and losses of over twenty percent in 1995 and 1998.
+The main index for the Taiwan market (the TAIEX - a value-weighted index of all listed securities) enjoyed gains of over thirty percent in 1996 and 1999 and losses of over twenty percent in 1995 and 1998.
 Our sample period also includes the period of the Asian Financial crisis, which began in May 1997 with a massive sell-off of the Thai Bhat.

 Despite the return volatility in the Taiwan market, the overall value of the market has steadily grown.
 The number of firms listing in Taiwan grew at average annual rate of over 7 percent between 1995 and 1999.
-(This growth continues to date, with 638 firms listed on the TSE at the end of 2002.)
+(This growth continues to date, with 700 firms listed on the TSE at the end of 2004.)
 The market value of the TSE nearly doubled from 1995 to 1999 - growing from \$NT 5.2 trillion (\$US 198 billion) in 1995 to over \$NT 10 trillion (\$US 313 billion) in 1999.
-At the end of 1999, the Taiwan market ranked as the 12th largest financial market in the world, though it was only slightly greater than two percent of the total U.S. market.
+In 1994, the ratio of external capital (i.e., stock market valuation corrected for inside ownership) to GDP in Taiwan was 0.88 and was the sixth highest of 49 countries analyzed by La Porta et al. (1997); Taiwan's ratio was slightly higher than the ratios for Japan and the U.S., but somewhat lower than the ratios for England, Hong Kong, and Singapore.
+At the end of 1999, the Taiwan market ranked as the 12th largest financial market in the world (by market capitalization), though it was only slightly greater than two percent of the total U.S. market.

 Turnover in the TSE is remarkably high - averaging 292 percent annually during our sample period.
-In contrast, turnover on the New York Stock Exchange averaged 69 percent during the same period.
+12 In contrast, annual turnover on the New York Stock Exchange (NYSE) averaged 97 percent annually from 2000 through 2003.
 The number of TSE trades grew dramatically during our sample period.
 For the five-year period, we analyze more than 500 million buys and 500 million sales.